 Let’s find out some of the common compulsive behavior in dogs:

 One of the most common compulsive behaviors in dogs is tail-chasing.
 Tail-chasing is also termed as whirling.
 Some dogs often display intense spinning which can result in injuries.
-There can be multiple reasons behind this behavior such as boredom, injury etc. In the initial stage, this may seem like a playful behavior but if not corrected early then it can become a compulsive behavior.
+People often wonder why do dogs chase their tail, and there can be multiple reasons behind this behavior such as boredom, injury etc. In the initial stage, this may seem like a playful behavior but if not corrected early then it can become a compulsive behavior.

 Another common compulsive behavior in dogs is toy-fixation.
 Some dogs are obsessed with toys, and they tend to pounce on it repetitively.
 The dog owner must take some measures in order to avoid his furry companion from doing it otherwise it will result in becoming a compulsive behavior in your furry companion.

 - Shadow or light chasing

 The next common compulsive behavior seen in dogs is light or shadow chasing.
 Dogs affected with this compulsive behavior would probably chase the light or shadow.
 The dog owner should avoid using a flashlight while playing with his furry companion.